grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### clouds_config

-The json config used to define a list of Azure clouds, and their associated properties, when hosted in custom Azure environments.
+The JSON config defines a list of Azure clouds and their associated properties when hosted in custom Azure environments.

 For example: